spiritedtechie/spiritedtechie.com/collections/_posts/2023-08-25-data-transform-with-an-llm.md

 ## Limitations
 An immediate limitation was the context length (gpt-3.5-turbo = 4096 tokens).
 For lots of data, the process would be to chunk the data, process each chunk and recombine.
 Langchain has a pattern for this: [MapReduceChain](https://api.python.langchain.com/en/latest/chains/langchain.chains.mapreduce.MapReduceChain.html){:target="_blank"}.

-Here were the average per-request costs:
+Here are the average per-request costs:
 - 6 rows of forecast data
 - Tokens Used: 1046
 - Prompt Tokens: 804